questions-answers/community/start.md

 ---
 layout: default
-title: Questions and Answers for Confluence
+title: Questions and Answers Community
 ---

 # Getting Started

 After installation, you should see new Questions section in both global navigation and in sidebar on every space.
-Global questions are stored in new space which _Questions and Answers for Confluence_ app created.
+Global questions are stored in new space which _Questions and Answers Community_ app created.

 Questions section on global level (or _Apps_ menu in new navigation UI):